The Rizal Monument in Manila’s Rizal Park is almost certainly the most photographed site in the Philippines and the focus of huge national pride.

 5. Rizal’s mortal remains are interred in the base of the monument.
 In the years between his death and the dedication of the monument, his body had been buried, without a coffin, in a secret grave in Paco Cemetery.

 6. The monument is kept under continuous guard by the Philippine Marine Corps’ Marine Security and Escort Group.
 These guards are often referred to as the Kabalyeros de Rizal (Knights of Rizal).

 7. The exact location where Rizal was executed is about 100 meters north-northwest of the monument.
 The spot is marked by life-size statues depicting his execution by firing squad.

 8. The Rizal monument is just one of 118 public memorials to the national hero across the Philippines.

 9. There is also an exact replica of the monument in the Spanish capital Madrid, at the junction of Avenida de Las Islas Filipinas and Calle Santander.

 10. Aside from the replica in Madrid, there are also monuments honouring Rizal in Wilhelmsfeld (Germany), Jinjiang (China), Cherry Hill Township (New Jersey), San Diego (California), Seattle (Washington), Mexico City (Mexico), Lima ( Peru), Litomerice (Czech Republic), Sydney (Australia) and Singapore.

-11. Rizal Park was called Luneta Park before the memorial was installed.
+11. Rizal Park was called Luneta Park before the Rizal monument was installed.
 At 58 hectares, it is considerably larger than Vatican City at 44 hectares.

 12. The flagpole next to the memorial is the largest in the Philippines.
 The ‘Independence Flagpole” is 150ft tall.